 Amounts collected in advance of services being provided are accounted for as deferred revenue.
-Nearly all of our deferred revenue balance is related to services revenue, primarily customer support contracts and software-as-a-service contracts.
+Nearly all of our deferred revenue balance is related to services revenue.

 In some arrangements we allow customers to pay for term-based software licenses and products over the term of the software license.
 Amounts recognized as revenue in excess of amounts billed are recorded as unbilled receivables.
-Unbilled receivables, which are anticipated to be invoiced in the next twelve months, are included in Accounts Receivable on the Consolidated Balance Sheets.
-Long-term unbilled receivables are included in Other assets.
-The opening and closing balances of our Accounts receivable, Unbilled receivables and Deferred revenues are as follows:
+Unbilled receivables, which are anticipated to be invoiced in the next twelve months, are included in accounts receivable on the consolidated balance sheets.
+Long-term unbilled receivables are included in other assets.
+The opening and closing balances of our accounts receivable, unbilled receivables and deferred revenues are as follows:

-Accounts Receivable Unbilled Receivable (current) Unbilled Receivable (long-term) Deferred Revenue (current) Deferred Revenue (long-term) Opening Balance as of March 31, 2021 \$ 168,985 \$ 19,141 \$ 7,463 \$ 253,211 \$ 119,231 Increase/(decrease), net 8,197 (2,085) 6,833 13,806 30,949 Ending Balance as of March 31, 2022 \$ 177,182 \$ 17,056 \$ 14,296 \$ 267,017 \$ 150,180
+Accounts Receivable Unbilled Receivable (current) Unbilled Receivable (long-term) Deferred Revenue (current) Deferred Revenue (long-term) Opening balance as of March 31, 2022 \$ 177,182 \$ 17,056 \$ 14,296 \$ 267,017 \$ 150,180 Increase/(decrease), net 11,554 4,649 (4,429) 40,545 24,213 Ending balance as of March 31, 2023 \$ 188,736 \$ 21,705 \$ 9,867 \$ 307,562 \$ 174,393

-The net increase in accounts receivable (inclusive of unbilled receivables) is a result of an increase in software and products revenue relative to the prior year.
-The increase in deferred revenue is primarily the result of an increase in deferred revenue associated with software-as-a-service contracts that are billed upfront and recognized ratably over the contract period.
+The net increase in accounts receivable (inclusive of unbilled receivables) and deferred revenue are a result of an increase in Metallic contracts which are billed upfront but recognized ratably over the contract period.

-The amount of revenue recognized in the period that was included in the opening deferred revenue balance was approximately \$254,100 for the year ended March 31, 2022.
-The vast majority of this revenue consists of customer support arrangements.
-The amount of revenue recognized from performance obligations satisfied in prior periods was not material.
+The amount of revenue recognized in the period that was included in the opening deferred revenue balance was approximately \$265,871 for the year ended March 31, 2023.
+The vast majority of this revenue consists of customer support and SaaS arrangements.
+The amount of revenue recognized from performance obligations satisfied in prior periods was not significant.